sachin7070/JAVA-Loop/README.md

 ### 1. for Loop
 The for loop is used when you know the number of iterations in advance.

-### 2. while Loop
-The while loop is used when you want to execute a block of code repeatedly until a specified condition is false.

-### 3. do-while Loop
-The do-while loop is similar to the while loop, but it ensures that the code block is executed at least once before checking the condition.

-Examples
-Example 1: for Loop
+Example : for Loop
 ```java
 for (int i = 0; i < 5; i++) {
     System.out.println("Iteration: " + i);
 }
 ```

+### 2. while Loop
+The while loop is used when you want to execute a block of code repeatedly until a specified condition is false.

 Example 2: while Loop
 ```java
 int i = 0;